Contact Us | Search

 3-149 Loris

-The research project will expand on Dr. Mary Blair’s research project through the development of a biodiversity research network across Vietnam, Laos, and Cambodia for coordinated data collection, DNA database mapping, and capacity building.
-The project will also add in-depth studies of key trade-targeted species beyond lorises, including muntjacs and turtles.
-Dr. Blair will work closely with the research team on field surveys, genetic analyses of the lorises, and the development of socioeconomic data collection and analysis methods to enable coordination of these methods across the PEER and NSF projects, thus expanding their collective impact.
-The project directly targets biodiversity conservation, an important development objective of USAID.
-The research results of the project will help enhance wildlife trade management in Indochina and thus better conserve biodiversity at the regional level.
-Critical information on the pattern, scale, and drivers of the trade will influence the development of effective conservation measures and wildlife trade policy, which in turn will mitigate impacts of the trade among three nations.
-Furthermore, research skills and capacity developed during the project will help sustain conservation efforts in the region in the future.
+The research project expanded on U.S. partner Dr. Mary Blair’s research project through the development of a biodiversity research network across Vietnam, Laos, and Cambodia for coordinated data collection, DNA database mapping, and capacity building.
+The project also added in-depth studies of key trade-targeted species beyond lorises, including muntjacs and turtles.
+Dr. Blair worked closely with the research team on field surveys, genetic analyses of the lorises, and the development of socioeconomic data collection and analysis methods to enable coordination of these methods across the PEER and NSF projects, thus expanding their collective impact.

 Final Summary of Project Activities